supervisely-ecosystem/train-mmdetection-v3/README.md

 <img src="https://github.com/supervisely-ecosystem/train-mmdetection-v3/assets/115161827/6354d252-a1ee-4046-9d66-1881ad64c17f" width="100%" style='padding-top: 10px'>

-# Obtain generated Weights
+# Obtain saved checkpoints

-All of the weights, that are generated through the process of training models are stored in [Team Files](https://app.supervise.ly/files/).
+All the trained checkpoints, that are generated through the process of training models are stored in [Team Files](https://app.supervise.ly/files/) in the folder **mmdetection-3**.

 To navigate to team files, go to the `Start` menu and press the `Team files` button